Samsung QLED TV: A complete guide to Samsung’s 2020 TVs

 |Samsung Harman Kardon 5.1.2 Dolby Atmos Soundbar HW-Q80R with Wireless Subwoofer, Adaptive Sound, Game Mode, 4K Pass-Through with HDR, Bluetooth & Alexa Compatible||$1,097.99|

 - QE65Q80R – £1999

 - QE55Q80R – £1499

-	The Q80R has fewer dimming zones than the Q85R, but brightness is rated the same at 1500 nits.
-The Q80R also drops the One Invisible Cable for the Clean Cable solution.
+The Q80R has fewer dimming zones than the Q85R, but brightness is the same at 1500 nits.
+The Q80R doesn’t have the One Invisible Cable.

-	The Q80R scored full marks in our review.
-While the price at the time of review was a not an inconsiderable amount to pay, it’s dropped down significantly.
-Although if we had to choose between the Q80R and Q85R, especially as they’re at similar prices, we’d opt for the Q85R’s stronger backlight performance.
+The Q80R scored full marks in our review and its current price is similar to the Q85R.
+If we had to choose between the Q80R and Q85R, we’d opt for the Q85R’s stronger backlight performance.

 - QE82Q70R – £3999

 - QE75Q70R – £2999